Statistical Inference of Optimal Allocations I: Regularities and their Implications: Hadamard differentiability

 \subsection{Hausdorff measure and integration formulas}

 The following discussions are based on standard references by \cite{federer2014geometric} and \cite{evans2018measure}.
-In order to rigorously present surface integral in \cite{chernozhukov2018sorted}, this section first aims to define extrinsically the intuitive notion of length, area, and volume.
-For this purpose, the Carath\'{e}odory criterion is used to construct a measure space from a $\sigma$-subadditive set function (outer measure) on power set of $\mathbb{R}^N$.
-More specifically, we introduce Hausdorff's construction, which does not require any local parameterization on these sets.
-Therefore no assumption of regularity is needed.
+In order to extend the analysis in \cite{chernozhukov2018sorted}, this section first defines extrinsically the notion of length, area and volume.
+For this purpose, the Carath\'{e}odory criterion is used to construct a measure space from a $\sigma$-subadditive set function (outer measure) on power set of a space.
+More specifically, we introduce the series of Hausdorff's outer measures (See definition \ref{basic outer measure} for outer measure) which does not require any local parameterization or regularity assumption on these sets.